benjamroz/MASHM/doc/manual/UserManual.rst

 The poisson3d.F90 driver performs a relaxation of a three-dimensional anisotropic Laplace's equation using standard non-blocking point-to-point MPI communication as well as the MASHM communication method.
 Here a three-dimensional domain is decomposed across MPI processes, the MPI process connectivity information is given and used to set up the standard communication scheme as well as the MASHM library.

-Using the MASHM library in applications
+Using the MASHM Library in Applications
 ---------------------------------------

 The usage of the MASHM in user codes assumes the following.